 As mentioned above, dogs are used to a routine.
 Their bodily functions often work like a clock and need the reliability of a routine to be healthy during the trip.

 Try emulating their home routine to help them stay on track.
 Take them for walks at their original time, maintain their feeding time and give them your attention, just the way you would while at home.

-Slight shifts shouldn’t matter, but if you consider your ideal holiday to stay in the hotel bed all day, then you should reconsider traveling with dogs.
+Slight shifts shouldn’t matter, but if you consider your ideal holiday to stay in a hotel bed all day, then you should reconsider traveling with dogs.

 10. Safety Measures on a Road Trip

 While on a road trip, you have to be mindful about the journey, the pit stops, and the material used in the car for your dogs’ safety and well-being.
 Ensure that their crates are big enough for them to move around and allow ventilation.